Computed Tomography (CT) Scan of the Spine

 If you notice any pain, redness, or swelling at the IV site after you go home, tell

-your healthcare provider as this could be a sign of infection or other type of reaction.
+your provider as this could be a sign of infection or other type of reaction.

 Otherwise, there is no special type of care needed after a CT scan of the spine.
 You

-may go back to your usual diet and activities unless your healthcare provider tells
+may go back to your usual diet and activities unless your provider tells you differently.

 Before you agree to the test or the procedure make sure you know: